HUL September Quarter 2013 Financial Results

 In Laundry, growth continued to be led by Surf and Rin while Wheel sales showed signs of stabilizing.
 Comfort fabric conditioners delivered robust growth on the back of sustained market development.
 Household Care continues to do very well with both Vim and Domex growing in double digit.

-Personal Products grew 12% in a slowing market; double digit growth across categories
+Personal Products grew 12% in a slowing market

 In Skin Care, growth stepped up to double digit, aided by a favorable comparator and good sales in advance of winter.
 Fair & Lovely was re-launched towards the end of the quarter with the new ‘Best Ever Formula’ and a focused activation plan.
 Vaseline and Dove lotions did particularly well, Lakme registered one of its strongest quarters of innovation led growth while Ponds saw good growth on talc.
 The portfolio was expanded with the Lakme Youth Infinity range and differentiated offerings in facial cleansing under Lakme, Ponds and Dove.